kaby76/fortran/README.md

 constraints and text.`
 * The main scraping script is [extract.sh](https://github.com/kaby76/fortran/blob/main/extract.sh).
 It calls [tritext](https://github.com/kaby76/Trash/tree/10666b6d74bc7154008512912d409a4c2b81ebae/src/tritext) to yank out text from a PDF file.
-Then, it calls a special program [extraction](https://github.com/kaby76/fortran/tree/main/extraction) to yank out EBNF from that text.
-The script uses a custom [ENBF in Antlr](https://github.com/kaby76/fortran/tree/main/ebnf) to parse and modify the scraped Fortran EBNF.
+Then, it calls a custom-written program just for extracting the EBNF from the text, [extraction](https://github.com/kaby76/fortran/tree/main/extraction).
+The script also uses an [ENBF in Antlr](https://github.com/kaby76/fortran/tree/main/ebnf) to parse and modify the scraped Fortran EBNF.